Bryn-Dyer/pick-ems-site/README.md

 "# pick-ems-site"

-A website to predict sports game and track outcomes for various users using MySQL and PHP.
+A website to predict sports games and track outcomes for various users using MySQL and PHP.